secretstartups/handbook/hiring/greenhouse/index.html.md

 ### Scheduling interviews with Greenhouse

-The Recruiting Team will schedule most interviews, which is a three-step process.
+The Talent Acquisition Team will schedule most interviews, which is a three-step process.

 To schedule an interview, first make sure to move the candidate to the correct stage (Screening, Team Interview, Executive Interview, etc.), then request the candidate's availability by pressing the `Request Availability` button when viewing the stage.
 It is recommended that you modify the email with the general work hours of the Interviewer for smoother scheduling.
 You are also able to provide suggested times that the Interviewer is available by quickly pulling up their calendar within Greenhouse and selecting times.
 If you need to re-request availability (for rescheduling, scheduling a new interview in the same stage, etc.), click where it now says one of "Requested", "Received", or "Confirmation Sent" and choose "Request Availability".
 The button to request availability will now re-appear.

 Once the candidate provides their availability, you will receive an email and can schedule the interview by clicking the "Schedule Interview" button on the candidate's profile next to the appropriate interview stage.
 Choose the Interviewer and click the "Find Times" button at the top right, and find a free spot on the Interviewer's calendar (making sure it is within their working hours).
 Note both the candidate's and Interviewer's timezone for easier scheduling.
 DO NOT change the calendar's timezone from the drop-down view.
 Greenhouse will show the available times of the interviewee in white on the calendar.
 If you do not find a suitable time on the first day, you can change days by clicking the arrows near the current day.
 Note that Greenhouse **does not** currently update timezones once you change days, so you will need to reselect the timezone again even if it looks like it is selected in the timezone bar.
 When scheduling, be sure to not schedule more than 3 interviews per day for an Interviewer.
 If you are not able to see their calendar, you can either check the "Interview Calendar" in Google Calendar to view if they have any other interviews that day or reach out to the Interviewer to confirm.
 The only exception to not scheduling more than three interviews per day is if you are scheduling screening calls for a recruiter.

-When sending out the calendar invites to the Interviewers, the Recruiting Team will include a link to a Zoom room for *all* Interviewers under the "location" field, which will follow this format: `https://gitlab.zoom.us/my/gitlab.firstnamelastname` (e.g. Joe Smith's would be: `https://gitlab.zoom.us/my/gitlab.joesmith`).
+When sending out the calendar invites to the Interviewers, the Talent Acquisition Team will include a link to a Zoom room for *all* Interviewers under the "location" field, which will follow this format: `https://gitlab.zoom.us/my/gitlab.firstnamelastname` (e.g. Joe Smith's would be: `https://gitlab.zoom.us/my/gitlab.joesmith`).
 This room will be each Interviewer's consistent location for their interviews, and the naming convention is standard across GitLab for anyone with a Pro Zoom account.
 All interviews will be conducted via Zoom to maintain a streamlined hiring process.
 To create a personal Zoom Room for someone, please follow the [instructions in the handbook](/handbook/tools-and-tips/zoom/#making-a-customized-personal-link).

 Once a time is selected, you'll need to send the candidate an interview confirmation.
 You can do so by clicking the "Send Interview Confirmation" button, which will bring up an email template.
 Note that the timezone defaults to your timezone even on the candidate's side.
 Therefore, it is recommended to either do the conversion for the candidate to avoid confusion or highlight that it is in your timezone, not necessarily theirs.
 There are [timezone tools](https://www.worldtimebuddy.com/) you can use for timezone conversions.
 Be sure to update the template to the correct Zoom room for the Interviewer, and always select the `Include calendar files` button below the email and then click `Send Email`.